Mike Quigley (businessman)

-Michael P. Quigley (born 1953) is an Australian telecommunication business executive.
+Michael Quigley is an Australian telecommunication business executive.
 He was the first Chief Executive Officer of NBN Co.
+He is chair of the Australian Nuclear Science and Technology Organisation (ANSTO) until 19 June 2028.

+Early life and education

+Michael Quigley studied at the University of New South Wales, where he received a Bachelor of Science (Mathematics/Physics) and Bachelor of Engineering (Hons 1).

 Career

-He studied at the University of New South Wales where he received a Bachelor of Science and Bachelor of Engineering (Hons 1).
+Alcatel

-From 1971 to 2007 he worked for Alcatel, including the position of COO for the company's American arm.
-At Alcatel Australia he was responsible for Alcatel’s business in Australia and New Zealand and established an early focus on research and development and technical management.

-At Alcatel USA he was Chief Operating Officer in USA, President and Chief Executive Officer of Alcatel’s Fixed Communications Group in Paris.
+From 1971 to 2007 Quigley worked for Alcatel, including the position of COO for the company's American arm.
+At Alcatel Australia he was responsible for Alcatel's business in Australia and New Zealand and established an early focus on research and development and technical management.
+At Alcatel USA he was Chief Operating Officer in US, President and Chief Executive Officer of Alcatel’s Fixed Communications Group in Paris.
 He was President responsible for infrastructure products, including network switches and optical communications systems.
 He was Alcatel's Chief Operating Officer.

-From 24 July 2009 to 3 October 2013 he was chief executive officer of NBN Co Limited.